I. CD Basics

-2. What are advantages of certificate of deposits compared to a savings account?
+2. What are advantages of certificates of deposit compared to a savings account?

 The advantage of a CD is that your interest rate is locked for the term of the CD.
 As a depositor in a CD, you do not run the risk that savings rates may fall.
 You often get a premium in your return rate for agreeing to keep your money tied up in a CD until its maturity.

 3. How do CDs function and how can I take advantage of them?

 As a depositor, you need to understand that when you purchase a CD, you are contracting to receive a fixed rate of return in consideration for maintaining your principal in an account until a given date.
 You can take advantage of CDs by earning a higher rate of return for your cash by contractually agreeing to have it locked up.

 4. To what extent is a CD's interest rate guaranteed?